deeprajsingh003/pagerank-web-crawler-visualization/README.md

-# 📌 Project: PageRank Web Crawler & Visualization
+# 📌 Project:- PageRank Web Crawler & Visualization

 ## 🔹 Overview
 This project implements a simplified **PageRank algorithm** by crawling web pages, building a link graph, and visualizing the results using a force-directed layout.